-The intuition behind Example 1 is simple.
+The intuition behind Example 2 is simple.
 Citizens of different types may have very different beliefs about the distribution of types in the society, and they overestimate the share of citizens of their own type relative to other players.
 The example shows that it is possible that everyone chooses the "opposite" action for signaling purposes (and the signals are interpreted correctly, i.e., action A is interpreted as evidence that the actor is of type B).
 Since both types believe that their type is common, deviating is not profitable, because the audience of their own type will fail to recognize them as one of their own.
 Despite this simple intuition, we believe that this equilibrium is hardly realistic, and imposed the second part of Assumption 1 to ensure that citizens care about the action enough to rule it out, so V_A and V_B are not too small relative to social image concerns.

-The next example shows that the first part of Assumption 1 is also necessary to ensure equilibrium uniqueness.
+Even though we impose Assumption 1 in the model, the comparative statics results would hold more generally.
+For example, if the first part of Assumption 1 is violated, the signs of the derivatives with respect to θ (as computed in the proof of Proposition 1) are still the same.
+This implies that even if there are multiple equilibria, the comparative statics results hold for all stable equilibria (with stability appropriately defined), in particular the largest and the smaller ones (in the sense of the share of citizens choosing, e.g., action A).